EnsignPayton/GalacticHero/README.md

 ## Script Design

 Scripting on this project was parially an excercise on inheritance.
 All scripts which can be added to a GameObject inherit from [Script](Assets/Scripts/Script.cs), which wraps MonoBehaviour in a nice OOP way.
+From here, all objects that can move and have a health total derive from [Entity](Assets/Scripts/Entity.cs).